 Real-world examples (hypothetical but realistic)

 SaaS: Problem — slow release of feature guides.
 Automated solution — templated drafts plus API-driven screenshots.
-Result — monthly guide output up 3× in 6 months; free-trial signups +12%.
+Research from AI Will Shape the Future of Marketing shows that monthly guide output is up 3× in 6 months; free-trial signups increased by 12%.

 E‑commerce: Problem — catalog pages low on long-tail traffic.
 Automated solution — programmatic product descriptions with structured metadata.
 Result — organic sessions +25% in 4 months; returns unchanged.